dev-adrione/hello.py/README.md

 # hello.py
-print(" hello from Github and jenkins")
+print(" hello from Github and dd jenkins")